Ralph J. Gleason: Life and career

 During World War II, he worked for the Office of War Information.
-After WWII, Gleason moved to the San Francisco Bay Area and in 1950, began writing for the San Francisco Chronicle.
-Gleason wrote a syndicated column on jazz, hosted radio programs, and cofounded the Monterey Jazz Festival.
+After the war, Gleason settled in San Francisco, which he considered a better town for hearing jazz than New York, and began writing for the San Francisco Chronicle.
+Gleason wrote a syndicated column on jazz, hosted radio programs, and co-founded the Monterey Jazz Festival with James L. Lyons.
 He also wrote liner notes for Lenny Bruce's comedy albums and testified for the defense at Bruce's San Francisco 1962 obscenity trial.

-He wrote liner notes for a broad variety of releases, including the 1959 Sinatra album No One Cares and the 1970 Davis album Bitches Brew.
+Gleason wrote liner notes for a broad variety of releases, including the 1959 Frank Sinatra album No One Cares and the 1970 Miles Davis album Bitches Brew.
 From 1948 to 1960, he doubled as an associate editor and critic for DownBeat.
 He also taught music appreciation courses at University of California Extension (1960-1963) and Sonoma State University (1965-1967).

 Gleason was a widely respected commentator when he began to support several Bay Area rock bands, including Jefferson Airplane and the Grateful Dead, in the late 1960s.
 Although Gleason was sometimes criticized for minimizing the importance of or simply ignoring acts from Los Angeles, others judged that he was making a valid distinction between works of creative vitality and music business product.
-In any case, Gleason was a key contributor to the growth and range of the Bay Area's vibrant music scene of the 1960s and after.

 Gleason was a contributing editor to Ramparts, a prominent leftist magazine based in San Francisco, but quit after editor Warren Hinckle criticized the city's growing hippie population.
-With Jann Wenner, another Ramparts staffer, Gleason founded the bi-weekly music magazine, Rolling Stone, to which he contributed as a consulting editor until his death in 1975.
+With Jann Wenner, another Ramparts staffer, Gleason founded the bi-weekly music magazine Rolling Stone, to which he contributed as a consulting editor until his death in 1975.
 He was in the midst of an acrimonious split with Wenner and the magazine when he died.
 For ten years he also wrote a syndicated weekly column on jazz and pop music that ran in the New York Post and many other papers throughout the United States and Europe.